Last updated 20 April 2022

 The HPV and hepatitis B vaccines are preventive vaccines.
-That is, they work by preventing an infection that might lead to cancer.
+That is, they work by preventing an infection that could lead to cancer.
 A therapeutic cancer vaccine, on the other hand, would be used to treat cancer after it has already appeared.
 There are two main types of such therapeutic vaccines: autologous vaccines and allogeneic vaccines.

-Autologous cancer vaccines Autologous means “derived from oneself” – so an autologous vaccine is a personalized vaccine made from an individual’s own cells—either cancer cells or immune system cells.
+Autologous means “derived from oneself” – so an autologous vaccine is a personalized vaccine made from an individual’s own cells—either cancer cells or immune system cells.

 To make an autologous cancer cell cancer vaccine, cells from a person’s tumor are removed from the body and treated in a way that makes them a target for the immune system.
 They are then injected into the body, where immune cells recognize them, disable them, and then do the same to other cancer cells in the body.
-Ideally, memory immune cells would persist in the body and be able to respond if cancer cells returned.
-The goal may be to treat the cancer present in the body or to prevent tumors from recurring after more conventional cancer treatments like surgery, radiation, or chemotherapy, have eliminated most or all of the cancer.
+Ideally, memory immune cells would persist in the body and respond if cancer cells returned.
+The goal may be to treat the cancer present in the body or to prevent tumors from recurring after more conventional cancer treatments, like surgery, radiation, or chemotherapy, have eliminated most or all of the cancer.

 Several Phase 2 and Phase 3 trials of such autologous cancer cell vaccines are in process or have been completed, though none has been licensed.

 Another approach to autologous cancer vaccines is to use an individual’s own immune cells to make the vaccine.
 The US FDA has licensed one autologous vaccine made from immune cells.
 Sipuleucel-t (Provenge®) is an autologous immune cell prostate cancer vaccine.
-It has been shown in clinical trials to extend life for men with treatment-resistant metastatic prostate cancer.,
+It has been shown in clinical trials to extend life for men with treatment-resistant metastatic prostate cancer.

 Sipuleucel-t is produced and works in the following manner: